At a glance

 Similar tests include: WIAT-III Math Fluency subtest, MFaCTs Fluency Test

 What it measures: The child’s ability to call up math facts, like 3 × 3 = 9, quickly and accurately.

 Why it’s important: Having basic math facts at their fingertips frees up kids to spend more energy on learning new concepts and skills.
 It can really slow them down if they have to count on their fingers or struggle through basic calculations.
 They’re also more likely to be confused and get lost in the problem.

 Having to do problems quickly requires kids to stay focused.
 So a low score could point to attention issues in addition to math difficulties.

-How it works: Your child is given written tests of math computation problems.
+How it works: The child is given written tests of math computation problems.
 (These are similar to the problems in the computation test, but easier.)
-She must complete as many problems as she can within a certain time frame.
-The amount of time varies by age, but is generally between three and five minutes.
+The child must complete as many problems as possible within a certain time frame.
+The amount of time varies by age, but it’s generally between three and five minutes.

 Example: Wechsler Intelligence Scale for Children (WISC-V) Arithmetic subtest

 Similar tests include: Paced Auditory Serial Addition Test (PASAT), Test of Mental Computation

 What it measures: Kids’ ability to do math problems in their head.
 This is also known as mental math.